-(32) "Technical assistance" means information provided by the department to a person regarding chapter 69.30 RCW; this chapter; technologies or other methods to achieve compliance with these rules; assistance in applying for a departmental license or permit required by these rules; or the goals and objectives of these rules.
+(33) "Technical assistance" means information provided by the department to a person regarding chapter 69.30 RCW; this chapter; technologies or other methods to achieve compliance with these rules; assistance in applying for a departmental license or permit required by these rules; or the goals and objectives of these rules.
 This is not intended to modify the definition of "technical assistance" as provided in RCW 43.05.010(3).

+(34) “Transplant” means when shellstock greater than maximum seed size is moved from one harvest site and placed in another harvest site for 14 days or more.

-(33) "Violation" means the commission of an act or acts prohibited by the provisions of chapter 69.30 RCW, these rules, or the NSSP Model Ordinance.
+(35) "Violation" means the commission of an act or acts prohibited by the provisions of chapter 69.30 RCW, this chapter, or the NSSP Model Ordinance.

-(34) "Wet storage" means the temporary storage or storing of shellstock in containers or floats in natural bodies of water or in tanks containing natural or synthetic seawater.
+(36) "Wet storage" or “Wet stored” means the placement of harvested shellstock in containers or floats in natural bodies of water or in tanks containing natural or synthetic seawater.

 (35) "Wild seed" means naturally set seed shellfish.